 - America and the World (Fall 2020, Syllabus and Course Evaluations)

-- Introduction to Comparative Politics (Spring 2021; Fall 2020, Syllabus and Course Evaluations)
+- Introduction to Comparative Politics (Spring 2021, Syllabus and Course Evaluations; Fall 2020, Syllabus and Course Evaluations)

-- Introduction to International Relations (Summer 2020, Syllabus, Session 1 Course Evaluations, and Session 2 Course Evaluations; Summer 2019, Syllabus & Course Evaluations)
+- Introduction to International Relations (Summer 2021, Syllabus; Summer 2020, Syllabus, Session 1 Course Evaluations, and Session 2 Course Evaluations; Summer 2019, Syllabus & Course Evaluations)

 - History of the International System (Spring 2020, Syllabus [independent study course for one undergraduate student; no course evaluation available])

-I have also developed a sample syllabus for Introduction to American Government.
-In 2018, I recorded a lecture on U.S. foreign policy for a team-taught massive open online course, “How the U.S. Government Works & How to Get Involved”.
+I also recorded a lecture on U.S. foreign policy for a team-taught massive open online course, “How the U.S. Government Works & How to Get Involved,” which went online in 2018.
 As of fall 2020, 3,567 people had enrolled in the course.

 In addition to my experience as an instructor, I have served as a teaching assistant for the following courses: